firemyna/firemyna.com/src/pages/docs/cli/generate:http.md

 );
 ```

-Note that you'll need to install the `cors` package manually:
+Note that you'll need to install the `cookie-parser` package manually:

 ```bash
 npm install cookie-parser --save